joinpursuit/Pursuit-Core-Web/react/react_intro/README.md

 export default App;
 ```

 `App` is a function with an odd-looking return value.
-Inside the `()`, we see code that looks like HTML, we can also have JavaScript code with in the parentheses as well.
+Inside the `()`, we see code that looks like a mixture of JavaScript and HTML.
 This is a special syntax in React called `JSX` which stands for JavaScript XML.
 It is an extension to JavaScript that makes it easy to build React elements.
 The following line is perfectly valid in JSX:

 ```js
 const element = <h1>Hello, world!</h1>;